project-epicshit/project-epicshit.github.io/content/blog/BuildYourEnv.md

 # Build your DevOps Environment!
 The LinkedIn post ["NetApp in a Cloud DevOps Context"](https://www.linkedin.com/pulse/netapp-cloud-devops-context-fabian-born/) showed how an optimized Kubernetes environment can look in the cloud.
 This series of articles now show how to build such an environment in an automated way.

-There are or will be four parts to this series.
+There will be four parts to this series.

    - Part 1: Planning
    - Part 2: Setting up the required infrastructure